IGM-202-2225/project-1-clh5602/README.md

 -   Camera Orientation: Side
 -   Camera Movement: Camera will be fixed.
--   Player Health: Lives.
-Once lives are out, game over!
+-   Player Health: Time.
+Time constantly decreases, and it decreases even more when hit!
+Defeat enemies to regain time.
 -   End Condition: A round ends once all enemies on the map are defeated.
 -   Scoring: The player earns points by defeating enemies.
 A combo meter will increase the amount of points gained.